 Mollusk presence can be defined in numerous ways (EPA 2013).
 Mollusk presence in this survey was defined as existence of live mollusks, recently dead mollusk shells, unweathered shells, and/or valid presence data from recent surveys.
 Defining mollusk absence however, was not as clear-cut.
 Observed mollusk absence could have been due to many factors including: mollusks were extremely rare or uncommon, not visually observing mollusks when using aquascopes or other sampling methods (i.e. sampling error), or mollusks were truly absent.
 The combination of reconnaissance and qualitative surveys using an experienced field malacologist encompassed enough area and duration to demonstrate a reasonable probability of target mollusk absence, particularly in the site-specific survey locations.
-Because concluding true absence of target mollusks is not possible without examining the entire substrate of the Jordan River (or Utah Lake), the development of eDNA sampling methods as an additional line of evidence will strongly improve a conclusion of target mollusk absence (see Appendix 24.
+A reasonable probability estimation for Unionoida in the Jordan River would be approximately < 1 individual for 270 hours of visual examination or about < 1 individual/ 50,000 m2.
+Because concluding true absence of target mollusks is not possible without examining the entire substrate of the Jordan River (or Utah Lake), the development of eDNA sampling methods as an additional line of evidence will strongly improve a conclusion of target mollusk absence (see Appendix 25.
 DNA Barcoding).
+Additional discussion of Unionoida and non-pulmonate snail status in the Jordan River drainage follows.